 Bold Black Gothic Bathroom

 Are your decor tastes more sinister?
 Maybe this Gothic-inspired bathroom will suit your decor style.
-This traditional-style bathroom, by Philip Nimmo Design, has a dramatic touch—perfect for those homeowners who eschew the ordinary.
-Crystal balls, an ornate mirror, surreal artwork portraits add to the sophisticated Addams family aesthetic.Continue to 11 of 17 below.
+This bathroom by Philip Nimmo Design has a dramatic touch—perfect for those homeowners who eschew the ordinary.
+Crystal balls, an ornate mirror, surreal artwork portraits add to the sophisticated Addams family aesthetic.Continue to 9 of 14 below.